D-Mona/Rock-Paper-Scissors-Game/README.md

 - I tested that all of the navigation and game features perform as intended.

+### **Deployment**

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+- In the GitHub repository, navigate to the Settings tab.
+- From the options select Pages.
+- Choose a branch, main in this case.
+- Select the root folder.
+- Click save.

+The live link can be found here -

 ### **Media**

 - The images in the game were taken from https://www.freepik.com/.